RS-Credentive/fpki-policy-tokenizer/converted_markdown/FCPCACPv1.25.md

 ## Key Changeover

-To minimize risk from compromise of a CA's private signing key, that key may be changed often.
+To minimize risk from compromise of a CA’s private signing key, that key may be changed often.
 From that time on, only the new key will be used to sign CA and subscriber certificates.
 If the old private key is used to sign OCSP responder certificates or CRLs that cover certificates signed with that key, the old key must be retained and protected.

 After a CA performs a Key Changeover, the CA may continue to issue CRLs with the old key until all certificates signed with that key have expired.
 As an alternative, after all certificates signed with that old key have been revoked, the CA may issue a final long-term CRL using the old key, with a nextUpdate time past the validity period of all issued certificates.
 This final CRL shall be available for all relying parties until the validity period of all issued certificates has past.
 Once the last CRL has been issued, the old private signing key of the CA may be destroyed.

-The CA's signing key shall have a validity period as described in section 6.3.2.
+The CA’s signing key shall have a validity period as described in section 6.3.2.

-When a CA updates its private signature key and thus generates a new public key, the CA shall notify all CAs, RAs, and subscribers that rely on the CA's certificate that it has been changed.
+When a CA updates its private signature key and thus generates a new public key, the CA shall notify all CAs, RAs, and subscribers that rely on the CA’s certificate that it has been changed.
 When a CA that distributes self-signed certificates updates its private signature key, the CA shall generate key rollover certificates, where the new public key is signed by the old private key, and vice versa.
 This permits acceptance of newly issued certificates and CRLs without distribution of the new self-signed certificate to current users.
 Key rollover certificates are optional for CAs that do not distribute self-signed certificates.
 SSPs and Federal Legacy PKIs CAs cross certified with the Common Policy Root CA must be able to continue to interoperate with the Common Policy Root CA after the Common Policy Root CA performs a key rollover, whether or not the DN of the Common Policy Root CA is changed.

 ## Compromise and Disaster Recovery